-Not everyone has time to take and edit photos, all the time.
+Not everyone has time to take and edit photos all the time.
 If you’re on a consistent post schedule, you can fill gaps with quotes or text that resonates with your target market.
-These types of posts are both engaging and easily shareable, even for people who might not necessarily be interested in your product.
-This helps you maintain your posting schedule, while reaching new people within your target market.
+This type of Instagram content is both engaging and easily shareable, even for people who might not necessarily be interested in your product.
+This helps you maintain your posting schedule while reaching new people within your target market.

 The more, the merrier, right?
-Using a collage app like Instagram’s Layout allows you to stitch several photos into one.
-Though this isn’t always the best strategy, it can make room for some pretty interesting creative possibilities – which can pique viewers’ interests and turn them into your followers.
+Using a collage app like Instagram’s Layout allows you to stitch several images into one.
+Though this isn’t always the best strategy, it can make room for some pretty interesting creative possibilities – which can pique viewers’ interests and turn them into your followers on Instagram.

 Photos with people in them tend to receive more engagements than those without.
-When shooting photos of your product, try to show someone using it – you’ll find these types of photos are more well-received by Instagram users.
+When shooting images of your product, try to show someone using it – you’ll find this type of content is more well-received by Instagram users.

-In addition to tagging the people that are actually in your photo, you might like to try tagging influencers or other brands in your photos if you’re trying to grow your profile.
-Not only does it alert them to your photo, but it actually causes the photo to show up on those profiles’ “tagged photos” section, introducing the possibility that their followers might find your photos.
+In addition to tagging the people that are actually in your photo, you might like to try tagging influencers or other brands if you’re trying to grow your profile.
+Not only does it alert them to your photo, but it actually causes the photo to show up on those profiles’ “tagged photos” section, introducing the possibility that their followers might find it.